 The heart consists of four chambers and is divided into left and right by a wall of muscle called the septum.
-The right side of the heart consists of an atrium which recieves blood returning from the body, and the right ventricle, which then pumps blood out to the lungs, via the pulmonary artery.
+The right side of the heart consists of an atrium which receives blood returning from the body, and the right ventricle, which then pumps blood out to the lungs, via the pulmonary artery.

 Due to the distance which the blood being pumped from the left ventricle has to travel, a more forceful contraction is required.
-For this reason the muscular wall of the left side is thicker than that of the right side.
+For this reason, the muscular wall of the left side is thicker than that of the right side.

 The atria and ventricles are separated by valves known as Atrioventricular, or AV valves.
 The purpose of these valves is to prevent blood from flowing in the wrong direction.
-Following the movement of blood from the atrium, into the ventricle, the AV valve snaps shut which causes the first heart sound of the heart beat (often described “lub dub”, with the closing of the AV valves being the “lub”)
+Following the movement of blood from the atrium, into the ventricle, the AV valve snaps shut which causes the first heart sound of the heartbeat (often described “lub dub”, with the closing of the AV valves being the “lub”)

 The “dub” sound is caused by the closing of two other valves, known as the Semilunar or SL valves.
 These are located between each ventricle and the artery leaving the heart, and again prevent the blood flowing backwards.

-The way in which the cardiac muscle contracts in order to force blood around the body is highly specialised and is described on the heart beat page.
+The way in which the cardiac muscle contracts in order to force blood around the body is highly specialised and is described on the heartbeat page.